latinxinai/latinxinai.github.io/_site/README.md

 ![](./assets/img/particle.jpg)

-This is an opensource website for the LatinX in AI Coalition.
+This is an opensource website for LatinX in AI (LXAI).
 Our organization is volunteer run, so we welcome and encourage contributions from our community and allies!

 Familiarize yourself with the following documentation before getting started.